 At the mid-point of your studies

 Do some critical thinking at this point by acknowledging your strengths and weaknesses, and make some positive and constructive plans.
-If you want to know how you've done in your marks so far, use the assessment calculator.
-Ask yourself the following questions.
+If you want to know how you've done in your marks so far, find out about estimating your module results.
+Ask yourself the following questions:

 - How far have you achieved what you wanted from your studies?